PRIME-RE/prime-re.github.io/index.md

 # PRIME-RE
-Welcome to PRIME-RE, the primary exchange platform for resources related to non-human primate neuroimaging data.
+Welcome to the PRIMatE Resource Exchange (PRIME-RE), the primary a community-driven exchange platform for resources related to non-human primate neuroimaging data.

 ![logo](images/social_preview_image.png)